jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

 tie down an aircraft or tension a guyline.

 In the Royal Navy, the sub-lieutenant rank is one level above midshipman.
-I named the sub-lieutenant's hitch for its status as an upgraded version of the midshipman's hitch on which it is based.
+I named the sub-lieutenant's hitch for its status as an upgraded midshipman's hitch.
 {:.tangent}

 - **Trucker’s hitch (Reeder variant).**